Skip to main content

 What to include in a light vehicle pre-start checklist

-Our free light vehicle pre-start checklist includes:
+This light vehicle pre-start checklist covers 10 key areas:

 • Vehicle details: registration number, make/model, odometer reading, fleet number.